hyn0027/Example-ML-Powered-System-BackEnd/guided_tutorial.md

 For the hazard: **"Decreased image quality leading to inaccurate diagnostic results,"** we will design a monitor with the following components:

 1. **Data Collection**
-   - Track the number of images that pass and fail the image quality check.
+   - Track the number of images that pass and fail the image quality check and the camera type.

 2. **Visualization**
-   - Plot the rate of low-quality images over time.
+   - Plot the rate of low-quality images for differnt cameras over time.

 3. **Alerts**
    - Notify users when the low-quality image rate exceeds a preset threshold.